 This three part post on Data-Driven Instruction is by no means a comprehensive guide to DDI.
 My goal was to share some highlights from my experiences with data, give some insight into why data is helpful, and offer a few tips to help you get started.
 I hope my experiences will allow some of you to take the first step of gathering data.
 Remember that the data you gather and the way you use it will depend on the needs of you and your students – the most important part is to get started, as you will likely discover uses for data that neither of us could ever have imagined.

 I would love to hear back from educators who have recently begun using data in their classes or who are thinking of trying it out.
-Please share your thoughts in a comment box, or send me an e-mail with your questions or success stories.
+Please share your thoughts, your questions or your success stories.
+Get in touch.